On 9 October 2012, retailers and retail associations from across Europe signed a voluntary agreement to help consumers reduce their waste.

 European Commission announces a regulation on multilateral interchange fees (MIF) in 2013.
 Commerce is hopeful that the era of interchange will soon come to an end.

 Consumer legislation proposals must add value to consumers and provide opportunity for businesses.

-The commerce sector is a major reservoir of employment creation in Europe.
+The retail and wholesale sector is a major reservoir of employment creation in Europe.
 It offers a wide range of job opportunities.